T’ang Court Restaurant Review, Hong Kong

 Alternatives – Nearby award winners include Ming Court, Sun Tung Lok, and Cuisine Cuisine.

 Verdict – T’ang Court serves up high quality Chinese food in a beautiful location.
-This restaurant is definitely in the same league as Ming Court.
+This restaurant is definitely in the same league with other 3 star winners.
 Even though we ordered a small sample of their food, we feel confident of their competency.
+Service could use a tune up.

 Open Rice 4.0 Rating